Introduction

 Repayment Structure

 Figuring out how to get an education loan for abroad studies isn’t just about ticking off paperwork or chasing interest rates—it’s about making sense of a complex process during one of the most critical transitions in your life.
 Between understanding loan types, gathering documents and planning repayments, it’s easy to feel overwhelmed.
 But you’re not alone in this.
 At Fateh Education, we don’t just help you choose a university—we help you make the journey possible.
+We also guide students in exploring scholarships for study abroad for Indian students to complement their education loan and reduce overall financial burden.
 Whether shortlisting lenders, sorting through eligibility criteria or simply answering your questions without the jargon, our team is here to simplify the process.
 No guesswork, no endless Googling.

 So if you’re ready to take that next step towards your dream university abroad—but need a hand figuring out the finances—let’s talk.
 We’re here to walk the path with you.